Mount Ainos Kefalonia

 Assos Kefalonia

 Assos Kefalonia is a small, picturesque village located on the northwest coast of the island.
 Nestled at the base of a hill, Assos offers stunning views of the Ionian Sea.
-The village is known for its natural beauty, quiet atmosphere, and traditional charm.
+The village is famous for its natural beauty, quiet atmosphere, and traditional charm.
 The village is built around a small harbor, where colorful boats bob […]

 Read More